pmirski/AWESOMEOsoftware/FullCode/Readme.txt

 // Nota bene:
 //    0.
 All code in one file because remains ready for one-big-case conversion
 //    1.
-RESET AFTER EVERY TEST; Variable values do not reset.
+RESET AFTER EVERY TEST; otherwise variable values do not reset.
 Many initial values important.
 		e.g.	Postn_Trol_Register & Postn_ClBlk_Register must initially be 0.
 //    2.
 Trolley (at tower), ClawBlock (at jib), and Claw (open) position values are initially 0.
 //    3.
 Global variable motorspeed changes.
 But initialized just below it is reset.

 // To do for one person (i.e. Pawel):
+//     -9.
+Ensure that this gets you to Line1, from where you wanna take off
+//     -8.
+If claw is mashing agents' heads during retrieval, implement Jakes come-in-2-pick-up idea
+//     -7.
+Ensure all code symmetrical re: platforms
 //     -6.
 Reset at beginning: make it go to end, and all way up (i.e. have motor run thusly, briefly).
 Also, reset in between each retrieval, in case shit is fucked up.
 //     -5.
 Cut away wood where tape may hit
 //     -4.
 Determine whether need to send constant signal to servos so they dun sway while driving